 With that in mind, this week I'd like to dig a little deeper.
 For this prompt, choose one article, photograph, status update, headline, tweet, or whatever else you find out there on the world wide interwebs and elaborate it into a poem in your own words.
 Dive in, and enjoy!

+To begin with: I apologize for my dereliction of duty last week!
+I was experiencing a serious case of writer's block tied to some recent anxieties and upsets.
+But I'm back now, and I absolutely love this week's prompt.
+Social media is so much a part of our every day lives, but it's rare that we stop to find the poetry in it.
 Artists have been exploiting the bounty of the digital age since the 90s, acting something like DJ's, rearranging bits and pieces of found visual information, creating meaning by altering the context in which these images are received.
 I tried to approach this assignment from an artistic angle rather than a literary one, creating a collage of words that's meant to evoke a certain mood rather than prompt textual analysis.
 The poem is pieced together entirely from sentences and fragments of sentences that appeared on my Facebook newsfeed in the past few days, as is the picture, which was taken by a friend of mine in New York as Central Park was buried in the first snow of the season.

 Fog Machines